Have you heard of the Orton-Gillingham approach and are interested in learning more dependable multi-sensory techniques for teaching literacy?

 Heather Vidal has a Bachelor of Science in Elementary Education from the University of Tampa, with endorsements in Reading, ESOL and ESE.
 She has completed extensive training in the Orton-Gillingham approach.
 Heather co-authored the book "Teach Reading with Orton-Gillingham" and the companion book "Teach Reading with Orton-Gillingham: Early Reading Skills."
 She has also written several curriculum guides designed for students with dyslexia and other learning differences.
 She has been working in The Learning Center at Shorecrest since 2014, and transitioned in 2020 to be the Literacy Specialist for the Lower School and Middle School.
 Prior to working at Shorecrest, Mrs. Vidal taught 3rd and 5th grade in Florida public schools.
 Heather believes in teaching all students to unlock their potential by identifying and harnessing their strengths.

 When she is not teaching, Heather enjoys hiking, cooking and gardening.
 Heather lives in Gulfport with her husband and two young daughters.

 Continuing Education Credit

-We will provide continuing education certificates at the end of the Institute that will detail the work you undertook with your colleagues in each workshop.
+We will provide continuing education certificates at the end of the workshop that will certify the work you undertook in each session.